KamranAzeem/docker-to-kubernetes/Minikube-on-Fedora.md

-# Deploying applications locally on minikube:
+# Deploying applications locally on minikube - Linux:
 If you are a developer (or even a system administrator), and you want to experiment with [Kubernetes](https://kubernetes.io), then [minikube](https://github.com/kubernetes/minikube) is something you should really look into.
 It is a simple single-node kubernetes cluster, which installs easy on your work computer - as a small virtual machine.
 It is open-source, and is free of cost.
 It is especially useful, when you want to learn / work with Kubernetes, but can't afford to run even a small Kubernetes cluster in a cloud environment, such as GCP, etc.

 The emphasis is on having minikube *running as a VM*, (not as a process on docker), because this takes away all the possible complexity away from your local computer.
 It (minikube VM) makes setting up and running the kubernetes cluster very easy.